Very strong energy in the first general session of the first

 His closing words to the audience: "Seize the day!”

 After Dr. Zeiss’s rousing presentation, NACCE’s Karen-Michelle

-Dr. Ageline Godwin, president of Patrick Henry Community
+Dr. Angeline Godwin, president of Patrick Henry Community

-College; Tressie McMillan Cotton, and academic researcher and columnist with
+College; Tressie McMillan Cottom, an academic researcher and columnist with

 Counter Narrative and Slate; and Matt Reed, VP of Academic Affairs at Holyoke